codingwithsantanu/jlox/README.md

 ## Introduction
 I am a student and coding hobbyist from India.
 I am really interested in programming languages since *sometime*, yeah a few years ain't a lot.
 I tried to follow some tutorials on *YouTube* before, they were decent and gave me some idea, until I reached parsing.
 It just turned into an ideal *easy drawing tutorial*.
 Nevertheless, I was too scared to try implement everything myself, until a post saved my life.
-I saw a video that was trying to follow, no other than, **coughs, no more advertisement, I remember.*
+I saw a video that was trying to follow, none other than, **coughs, no more advertisement, I remember.*

 ## Trying It Out